wp-plugins/wysija-newsletters/readme.txt

 * Segment your lists based on opened, clicked & bounced
 * Your WordPress users have their own synced list
 * Quick and easy configuration
+* WordPress Multisite ready
 * We offer quick support
 * Free version is limited to 2000 subscribers

 = Premium version =

-[Wysija Premium](http://www.wysija.com/premium/) offers these nifty extra features:
+[Wysija Premium](http://www.wysija.com/wordpress-newsletter-plugin-premium/) offers these nifty extra features:

 * Unlimited number of subscribers
 * Stats for individual subscribers